mosscoder/calibrate_rap/README.md

 ## Test set results from 2020 spatiotemporal hold-out areas

-We also observed performance improvements, though of lesser magnitude, across all metrics when applying the calibration process to RAP predictions in the 2020 test set ([code](https://github.com/mosscoder/calibrate_rap/blob/main/09_test_set_eval.ipynb)).
+I also observed performance improvements, though of lesser magnitude, across all metrics when applying the calibration process to RAP predictions in the 2020 test set ([code](https://github.com/mosscoder/calibrate_rap/blob/main/09_test_set_eval.ipynb)).
 The calibrated predictions showed a 1.26-fold increase in rank order agreement, a 2.8-fold increase in R² score, and a 2.22-fold decrease in mean absolute error.

 | Metric                    | Uncalibrated RAP | Calibrated RAP |